liugangcode/Graph-DiT/README.md

 ## Requirements
 All dependencies are specified in the `requirements.txt` file.

-This code was developed and tested with Python 3.9.16, PyTorch 2.0.0, and PyG 2.3.0, pytorch-lightning 2.0.1.
+This code was developed and tested with Python 3.9.16, PyTorch 2.0.0, and PyG 2.3.0, Pytorch-lightning 2.0.1.

 For molecular generation evaluation, we should first install rdkit: